hard-nett/docs/docs/guides/network/ibc/expired-client.md

 ---

 ## Goal

-- review why and how clients expire
-- review the process to update an expired client
+In this guide, we review why and how IBC clients expire, as well as review the process to update an expired client.

 ## Why Do Clients Expire?
+Clients expire when `TrustingPeriod` has passed since the last updated client state.
+This is usually due to lack of use of the ibc channel, or lack of active relayers.

 ## How is a Client Updated Normally?
+These command are usually ran by a relayer during the ibc transaction workflow to update the state of a client for a channel:

 <Container>
 <Tabs>
 <TabItem value="hermes" label="hermes">

 ```sh
 hermes update client --host-chain <chain-id> --client <client>
 ```

 </TabItem>